Hendrix-CS/csci150/labs/minecraft.md

 ## Grading

-* To earn a C, complete the first eight stages.
+* To earn 15 points, complete the first eight stages.
-* To earn a B, complete all of the stages (other than the final "open-ended" stage).
+* To earn 17 points, complete all of the stages (other than the final "open-ended" stage).
-* To earn a 100, complete all of the stages (other than the final one) using the minimum number of blocks.
+* To earn 20 points, complete all of the stages (other than the final one) using the minimum number of blocks.